-- Molluscum contagiosum is a bumpy skin infection caused by a virus.
+- Molluscum contagiosum is a benign (not dangerous) bumpy skin infection caused by a virus.

-- It’s spread from person to person during contact sports, sex, or sharing towels with someone who has it.
+- Molluscum contagiosum is spread from person to person during contact sports, sex, or sharing towels with someone who has it.

 - Do NOT scratch or pick at the bumps.
 See your health care provider.

 Molluscum contagiosum is a common skin infection caused by a virus.
 It’s annoying, but not dangerous.
 Anyone can get it, but it’s most common among children who are 1-10 years old, people who are sexually active, and people who have trouble fighting off infection.